rwpeterson/tagger/README.md

 Server program that controls the time tagger.
 Clients can subscribe to different types of data (raw time tags, counts in specified coincidence patterns, etc) simultaneously.

-Why client/server?
-On the same computer it's somewhat redundant, but this allows a server on gigabit local network to stream tags to another computer.
-This keeps you from needing to manage stored data on both your local lab computer controlling the experiment and the remote computer next to the tagger/detectors: it can all stay on the lab control computer.
+#### Why client/server?

+* A server on gigabit local network can stream tags to a client computer on the network
+* Multiple different clients can subscribe simultaneously; the server takes the data everyone has subscribed to and parcels it out
+* If you have particular needs with your client, you can write your own using the API specified in the capnp schema files.

 ### `tagtools`

-Installs two helper utilities that convert from CSV to our compressed binary format (`txt2tags`) and from compressed binary format to CSV (`tcat`)
+Installs two helper utilities that convert from CSV to our compressed binary format (`txt2tags`) and from compressed binary format to CSV (`tcat`).

 ### `tagview`